Dagidag7/c-sharp--emergency--simulation/README.md

 ```
 ### 3. Lessons Learned and Challenges Faced

-ï¿½   **Challenge:** Modeling realistic behavior was a challenge.
+•   **Challenge:** Modeling realistic behavior was a challenge.
 Determining how to accurately simulate the response time of the emergency units and the impact of factors like traffic congestion.
 I simplified this for the sake of the assignment, but I recognize it's a complex area.
-ï¿½   **Lesson Learned:** I learned the importance of planning the class hierarchy and method signatures *before* writing the code.
+•   **Lesson Learned:** I learned the importance of planning the class hierarchy and method signatures *before* writing the code.
 This helped me to avoid significant refactoring later.
-ï¿½   **Challenge:** I realized that the current design would not scale well to a larger city with many more units and incidents.
+•   **Challenge:** I realized that the current design would not scale well to a larger city with many more units and incidents.
 I would need to consider different architectural patterns to handle the increased complexity.
-ï¿½   **Lesson Learned:** I discovered that using a simple `List` for the emergency units was inefficient for quickly finding a suitable responder.
+•   **Lesson Learned:** I discovered that using a simple `List` for the emergency units was inefficient for quickly finding a suitable responder.
 In a more complex simulation, I would explore using a dictionary or other data structure to optimize the search process.
-ï¿½   **Challenge:** Debugging the simulation logic, especially when dealing with random events, was challenging.
+•   **Challenge:** Debugging the simulation logic, especially when dealing with random events, was challenging.
 I found that carefully tracing the code execution and adding logging statements was helpful.
-ï¿½   **Lesson Learned:** The initial design did not fully account for the different speeds of the units, making the simulator feel less realistic.
+•   **Lesson Learned:** The initial design did not fully account for the different speeds of the units, making the simulator feel less realistic.
 I improved it by adding a `Speed` property to the units.
-ï¿½   **Challenge:** It was challenging to do and I was not sure where to look for all my files, especially where to save the README.MD file
+•   **Challenge:** It was challenging to do and I was not sure where to look for all my files, especially where to save the README.MD file
-ï¿½   **Lesson Learned:** - Working with Github was easier than anticipated and the file structure.
+•   **Lesson Learned:** - Working with Github was easier than anticipated and the file structure.
 I finally found where it was supposed to go with the use of your help"